mmicu/python-for-coding-interviews/README.md

 This guide includes a list of several and useful `Python` data structures to know for coding interviews.

 It is intended to show the main data structures incorporated in the language and their useful functions.
-More advance `Python` feature will not be shown here.
+More advance `Python` features will not be shown here.

 Additional material: